tlott99/csc-340-first-order-logic/README.md

-Create an Ask Section that determines: whether your turtle is an animal whether you dog is a canine for all animals for all mammals
+Create an Ask Section that determines: whether your turtle is an animal whether you dog is a canine lists all animals lists all mammals